Metaculus/MetaculusDiscord/README.md

 # Metaculus Discord Bot
 - unofficial Discord bot for Metaculus
-- in development!
+- in development, not releaseded yet!

 ## Features
 - [x] searching the API and displaying questions in embeds
-- [] DM alerts for questions
+- [ ] DM alerts for questions
-- [] channel alerts for questions
+- [ ] channel alerts for questions
 - ???

 ## User documentation
 You can add the bot to your server with this [invite link]("https://not released yet")

+### Low level commands
 When the bot is running it is listening for *commands* prefixed by `!mc`, though this is not the intended usage.

 - `!mc help`: displays this help message